wechaty/wechaty/README.md

 })
 ```

-1. url: {String} the qrcode image url
+1. URL: {String} the QR code image URL
 2. code: {Number} the scan status code. some known status of the code list here is:
     1. 0    initial
     1. 200  login confirmed
     1. 201  scaned, wait for confirm
-    1. 408  wait for scan
+    1. 408  waits for scan

-`scan` event will be emit when it will detect a new code status change.
+`scan` event will be emitted when it will detect a new code status change.

 ### 2. Event: `login`